-Did you know: guillemots are fast flyers – reaching speeds of to 80 km per hour – but they aren’t very agile unless they’re under the water.
+Did you know: guillemots are fast flyers – reaching speeds of 80 km per hour – but they aren’t very agile unless they’re under the water.
 Around 20 days after hatching chicks leave their nests and head for the sea.
 They are able to dive as soon as they hit the water.
-They can stay under water for a couple of minutes and have been recorded diving to depths of up to 180 m!
+They can stay underwater for a couple of minutes and have been recorded diving to depths of up to 180 metres!

 Location: they are found across the North Atlantic and North Pacific oceans, spending most of their time at sea and only coming to land to breed on rocky cliffs.

-According to reports submitted to WildSide, the best places to see guillemots are as follows:
+According to reports submitted to WildSide, you can see guillemots in the following places:

 |Place||Chance to see||User rating||No. reports|